The Virginia judicial system and courts are designed to resolve criminal, civil, juvenile, domestic, family law, traffic cases, and estate issues.

 District Courts of Virginia

 There are 32 General District Court circuits that hear traffic cases, criminal cases involving minor offenses, and civil cases involving smaller monetary claims.
-Similar to General District Courts, there are 32 JDR circuits that have authority in matters related to juveniles and to domestic relations.
+Similar to General District Courts, there are 32 JDR circuits that have authority in matters related to juveniles and domestic relations.
 The term “domestic relations” refers to family relationships.

 Generally speaking, both circuit and district courts offer litigants an opportunity to appeal their cases to a higher or different court in order to review the decision of the Court or for a new trial, which may be addressed as “de novo” meaning a new trial and second chance to litigate a case.